minkcv/keyframe3d/docs/README.md

 The 'Remove From Selected' button will remove the model from the currently selected node.
 Models can be unloaded from the project by selecting a model from the list and clicking the 'Unload Model' button.
 This removes the model from all nodes that used that model.

+## Shapes

+The Shapes pane is similar to the models pane except that it is for 2D shapes.
+These shapes can be used to cover up model lines and will have the same color as the background.
+Shapes can be saved from Line3D by selecting a loop of connected points and choosing 'Save Selected Shape JSON'.

 ## Properties

 The Properties pane shows the x, y, and z position, x, y, and z rotation, and x, y, and z scale of the selected node.